molebox/seed-postgres-database-tutorial/guide.md

 The seed script will aim to accomplish the following:

 - Create a database with a table.
 - Create a csv file and populate it with fake data using the [faker](https://github.com/Marak/Faker.js) library.
-We'll default to 10 rows but allow the user to specify an amount if they like.
+It will default to 10 rows but allow the user to specify an amount if they like.
-- Parse that data and insert it into our table - seed the database.
+- Parse that data and insert it into the table - seed the database.

 Begin by creating a `schema.sql` file at your projects root.
 This file will enable you to lay the ground work for how your database and it's table will look.